Shoya90/CLRS-JS/README.md

 # CLRS-JS
-Introduction to algorithms (CLRS) problems exercise and algorithms in javascript
+Introduction to algorithms (CLRS) problems exercise and algorithms in javascript.